svoop/aixm/README.md

 # AIXM

-Partial implementation of the [Aeronautical Information Exchange Model (AIXM 4.5)](http://aixm.aero) for Ruby.
+Partial implementation of the [Aeronautical Information Exchange Model (AIXM 4.5)](http://aixm.aero) and it's dialect [Open FlightMaps eXchange format (OFMX 4.5-1)](https://github.com/openflightmaps/ofmx) for Ruby.

 For now, only the parts needed to automize the AIP import of [Open Flightmaps](https://openflightmaps.org) are part of this gem.
-Most notably, the gem is only a builder of AIXM 4.5 snapshot files and does not parse them.
+Most notably, the gem is only a builder for snapshot files and does not parse them.

 * [Homepage](https://github.com/svoop/aixm)
 * [API](http://www.rubydoc.info/gems/aixm)